DoWellLabs/100099-Dowell-QR-code-Package/README.md

 image.resize(...)
 # etc

+# draw a rectangle on a specific part of the image
+image.draw_rectangle(...)

 # Check if image is color, grayscale or black and white
 is_color = image.is_color()
 is_grayscale = image.is_grayscale()